-- Go to www.lifesavingsociety.com and click Login.
+- Go to lifesavingsociety.com and click Login.
 Click Register to sign up for a new account. - If you are a Lifesaving Society member, associate this login with your membership by entering your Member ID and Access Code.
 Your 6 digit Member ID is on the bottom right of your certification cards.
 Your 8 digit personal Access Code is on the tear-off section below your certification cards.
+Call us to obtain your Access Code if you have misplaced this portion of your certification cards.